AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/events.md

 ### Processing Encrypted Events

-One function of Aztec RPC Server is constantly loading encrypted logs from AztecNode and trying to decrypt them.
+One function of Aztec RPC Server is constantly loading encrypted logs from an AztecNode and decrypting them.
 When new encrypted logs are obtained, the Aztec RPC Server will try to decrypt them using the private encryption key of all the accounts registered inside Aztec RPC Server.
 If the decryption is successful, the Aztec RPC Server will store the decrypted note inside a database.
 If the decryption fails, the specific log will be discarded.